mhyrzt/Simple-MADRL-Chess/README.md

 ## 🔑 License

-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.
+- Please note that ChatGPT, was only used to create the README.md file for this project.
+All other code and contributions were made solely by me and other contributors. ツ

 ## 📚 References